Meet Owner and Chief Canine Officer Eris Mayeroff

-Chester (left) is absolutely not
+Chester (left) was absolutely not

 snuggling with Bodhi.